Thursday, April 28, 2011

 The beach in Santa Cruz, along Beach Street.
 Looking toward the boardwalk.

 Watching the experimented surfers at Steamer Lane (off West Cliff Drive).
 It is the most famous and one of the most dangerous surf spot in the area.
-From the cliff the spectacle is amazing
+From the cliff the spectacle is amazing.

 This surfer jumped off the cliff with his board a minute after I took the photo.
 He landed just at the right place to wait for the next wave (otherwise the paddling is pretty long from the rocky beach).
 Apparently he is not the only one to do this.
 It looks crazy from above, specially because some of the waves come crashing into the cliffs.

+Looking at Steamer Lane, from the sidewalk.
 Foreground: the fence is engraved with the names of the surfers who died in Santa Cruz and not only at Steamer Lane.
 Background right: the cliff from where some of the surfers jump into the ocean.
 I've read the place can be really crowded with people watching, it was not the case last Friday, fortunately.

 The Santa Cruz Surf Museum.